 Thanks to this, Xbox All Access might be one of the more sensible options when it comes to buying an Xbox Series X. Indeed, it saves you money in the long run.
 Sure, you're only getting a small amount knocked off the overall price, but it's still cheaper than buying the console and two years of Game Pass separately.

 However, be advised that you won't find Xbox All Access in many stores besides Microsoft.
-GameStop fills that role in the US, and Game or Smyths have the honor in the UK.
+GameStop and Walmart fill that role in the US, and Game or Smyths have the honor in the UK.

-If you want to check out what you'll be playing next-gen, head on over to our guide to the Xbox Series X games coming our way.
-Or if you want to keep things current-gen, we also have a list of upcoming Xbox One games.
+If you want to check out what you'll be playing next-gen, head on over to our guide to upcoming Xbox Series X games.
+If you're after more savings, we're also rounding up all the latest Xbox Live Gold deals as well.